PHSylux/Python/README.md

-# Random-Python
+# Python
-Random Python codes I made while taking a course in zybooks.
+ Python codes I made while taking a course in zybooks and scripting classes.